 Making friends across Norwich often works best through small, repeatable plans.
 A coffee in the City Centre, a relaxed wander through the Lanes, or a quiet catch‑up near Eaton keeps things easy and natural.
 If you’re based around NR3 or Thorpe St Andrew, meeting nearby makes it more likely you’ll see each other again — which is where friendships really form.
 Keep the first meet simple and public, then follow up with another plan if it feels right.
 Drinking Partners makes those first introductions straightforward so you can focus on genuine connection.

-Whether you have just moved to Norwich or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Norwich, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: